MariPeshko/MiniRT/README.md

 # MiniRT

+Let's ray-trace some light into this project! ✨

 Maryna and Stephanie's MiniRT, a 42 school project written in C language that uses the ray tracing technique for CGI.

 The goal of this program is to generate images using the Raytracing protocol.Those computer-generated images will each represent a scene, as seen from a specific angle and position, defined by simple geometric objects, and each with its own lighting system.